Skip to content

 • GET /v1/reminders reports only the current live gateway process state

-• this is the direct live gateway HTTP surface only; there is no supported houmao-mgr agents gateway reminders ...
-CLI family or /houmao/agents/{agent_ref}/gateway/reminders projection
+• this is the direct live gateway HTTP surface underneath the supported scoped houmao-mgr agents single/self ... gateway reminders ...
+CLI family and /houmao/agents/{agent_ref}/gateway/reminders projection

 Representative create request: